skawa-universe/skawa_components_example/README.md

 This is a basic gallery of the various AngularDart Components.
-Remind, these components are based on Material Design and built on top of `package:angular_components`.
+These components are based on Material Design and built on top of `package:angular_components`.
 The goal is to provide a couple of components that seems to be missing from angular_components.

 #### Links for the `package:skawa_components`: